badoo/RIBs/android/README.md

 - pure business logic without any view

 #### Reusability on steroids
 Achieve bare minimum coupling: RIBs are not coupled to their parents or siblings, and are easy to move around.

-Easily take any RIB and plug it to different screens / apps in a matter of minutes.

 Just provide dependencies to a **Builder**, and you are ready to go.
-No additional wiring or deep understanding of the internals of a RIB is needed.

-#### Routing
-Decentralised, local navigation.
-Every level in a RIB tree decides which subtree to attach.
-No need for global navigator approach.

 #### Deep scope trees
 Fine-grained control over object lifetimes.
 Want to go more specific than a single @Singleton and @Activity scope?
 RIBs tree lends a natural and easy way to do this.

 #### Instumentation testing in isolation
 RIBs can be tested in isolation even in instrumentation tests

+## RIBs as an implementation

+#### Builders
+Compile-time safety over runtime crashes: you construct RIBs yourself, and can leverage constructor dependency injection.

 #### Remote control
 Workflows allow you to chain operations of individual RIBs together.
 You can then trigger workflows from e.g.: